Pooja-Rajkumar/rectools/README.md

 E(Y) =  &mu; + &alpha;<sub>i</sub> + &beta;<sub>j</sub>

-where Y<sub>ij</sub> is the rating, &alpha; and &beta;<sub>j</sub> being specific latent effects for the given user and item.
+where Y<sub>ij</sub> is the rating, &alpha; and &beta;<sub>j</sub> being specific latent effects for user i and item j, e.g. movie reviewer i and movie j.

-A simple Method of Moments approach would estimate &alpha; for user i by Yi. - Y.., where the first term is the mean of all observed ratings by user i and the second is the overall mean of all ratings.
-We estimate &beta;<sub>j</sub> for item j similarly, and estimate &mu; by the overall mean Y..
+Though typically Maximum Likelihood Estimation is used for latent factor models, this is computationally infeasible on large data sets.
+Instead, we use the Method of Moments, estimating &alpha;<sub>i</sub> by Yi. - Y.., where the first term is the mean of all observed ratings by user i and the second is the overall mean of all ratings.
+We estimate &beta;<sub>j</sub> similarly, and estimate &mu; by the overall mean Y..
 The predicted value of Y<sub>ij</sub> is then

 Yi. + Y.j - Y..